axone-protocol/docs/docs/technical-documentation/ontology/okp4-ontology.md

 ### Metadata

 The information data about something (i.e. data about the data).
-This something can be a Zone, a Dataset, a Service, or any other entity that can be described.
+This something can be a zone, a Dataset, a Service, or any other entity that can be described.

 Metadata is an abstract concept which is refined in Metadata Profiles used to provide a formal specification that defines the set of metadata elements, their semantics, and their syntax to be used in a particular context or application.
 The Axone protocol proposes several profiles at the core of the ontology, such as GeneralMetadata for describing services or datasets.